 Shearling jackets are made with a layer of wool.
 They date back to the stone age; back when cavemen wore outfits that were made of sheepskin.
 During the iron age, shearling becomes a status symbol.
 The quality of the fleece signified social status.
 During the Victorian Era, the shearling coat became a more masculine choice.

 Shearling jackets have a fur collar, front zipper closure, a fur cuff and shearling interior.
-What makes this jacket extra special is the fact that it’s not only an extremely trendy fashion statement, it is also designed to keep you extremely warm and cosy because of the shearling interior.
+What makes this jacket extra special is the fact that it’s not only an extremely trendy fashion statement, it is also designed to keep you extremely warm and cozy because of the shearling interior.
 It is a must-buy if you live anywhere with a very cold winter.
 It will make you look really stylish while keeping you nice and warm!

 A fringe jacket was initially popular amongst cowboys and native Americans.
 The fringes were designed to shed rain and dry faster when wet.
-Although the fringes date back to 1920’s because of the fringed Charleston dress from the Great Gatsby but frings leather jackets hadn’t become mainstream till then.
+Although the fringes date back to 1920’s because of the fringed Charleston dress from the Great Gatsby but fringe leather jackets hadn’t become mainstream till then.
 During the 1950’s, the trend of the fringe jacket resurfaced because of the rock n roll king, Elvis Presley.

 The 60’s was an era where many celebrities had embraced the fringe leather jacket.
 Celebrities such as Twiggy, Penelope Tree and Sonny and Cher all become fans of fringed clothes.